Jan Miłosz Zarzycki

 He has been a jury member of international music competitions, among others: European Union Conducting Competition (2018), International Conducting Competition Città di Brescia-Giancarlo Facchinetti (2019, 2021), Arthur Nikisch Conducting Competition (2020), I Concurso Internacional de Dirección de Orquesta „Universidad de Almería” (2021).

-His honours include a Special Award from the Minister of Culture and National Heritage in recognition of the invaluable contribution to Polish musical culture (2008) and a diploma for his outstanding achievements in the preservation of Chopin's legacy (2011 and 2013).
-Furthermore, in 2013 he was honoured with Medal for Merit to Culture - Gloria Artis Medal, Podlaskie Voivodeship Marshal's Award for extraordinary achievements in the field of artistic creation, popularisation and preservation of culture and the President of the Lomza Award for special achievements in the field of culture.
+His honours include a Special Award from the Minister of Culture and National Heritage in recognition of the invaluable contribution to Polish musical culture (2008) and a diploma for his outstanding achievements in the preservation of Chopin’s legacy (2011 and 2013).
+Furthermore, in 2013 he was honoured with Medal for Merit to Culture – Bronze Gloria Artis Medal, Podlaskie Voivodeship Marshal’s Award for extraordinary achievements in the field of artistic creation, popularisation and preservation of culture and the President of the Lomza Award for special achievements in the field of culture.
 In 2014 by the decision of the Polish president, Jan Miłosz Zarzycki has become the Professor of Musical Arts.
+In 2023 he was honoured with Silver Gloria Artis Medal.